Understanding Structs in Go: The Foundation of Data Modeling

 }

-fmt.Println(post.Title) // Output: Go Structs Guide
+fmt.Println(post.Title) // Go Structs Guide

 post := BlogPost{"Short Title", "Author Name", "Content here"}